 Daily Feeding & Watering

 Sure, this process doesn’t take that long.
 Measure out their daily ration of food, and pour it into the separate feeders every single day.

-You can’t just leave as much food as possible in the run and hope they put themselves on a diet.
+You can’t just leave as much food as possible on the run and hope they put themselves on a diet.
 Chickens will overeat and lower their egg production because of it!

-The waterer gets dirty all the time, no matter what set up I have.
-This means cleaning the waterer every day and scrubbing it whenever I see a hint of algae growth.
+The waterer gets dirty all the time, no matter what setup I have.
+This means cleaning it every day, and scrubbing it whenever I see a hint of algae growth.